Caste system among South Asian Muslims: Zamindars, Kammis, and the Seyp system

 Even if a Kammi acquires 100 acres of land, he remains Kammi, and Zamindars will always consider him lower.
 A Zamindar who owns one acre of land would think, "If a Kammi has bought 2 acres, so what?
 After all, he remains a Kammi".
 They do not accept us as equals.

 Quoms influence marriage practices.
 Different Zamindar quoms sometimes intermarry, however, and may constitute a Biradari.
 A study in a Pakistani Punjabi village found that in a seyp (contract) between Zamindar and Kammi families, Kammi families give goods to and perform services for the Zamindars, who provide the Kammis with grain.
 Kammi families also perform customary and ritual tasks, for example, a barber cooks in the Zamindar's house for special events and performs circumcisions.

 Quom loyalty is also evident in elections.
 Biradaris are the sole criteria in local Pakistani Punjab elections; Zamindars outnumber Kammis there, and Kammis do not generally stand for election due to financial considerations.

 Bengal

-Although class distinctions based on wealth and occupation exist, hereditary castes do not exist for most Bengali Muslims (unlike Bangladeshi Hindus).
+Although class distinctions based on wealth and occupation exist, hereditary castes do not exist for most Bengali Muslims (unlike Bengali Hindus).
 The majority of Bengali Muslims converted from indigenous tribes of Bengal who had very weak ties to Hinduism and the caste system.
 Any remaining caste-like group consciousness was largely eliminated by the Faraizi movement and similar Islamic reform movements.
-Nearly all Bengali Muslims recorded their caste as 'Sheikh' when asked in colonial censuses.
+Nearly all Bengali Muslims recorded their caste as Sheikh when asked in colonial censuses.
 About 35 Muslim castes reportedly exist in Bihari Muslims in West Bengal.